 - Control peptides should be kept at -20°C before reconstitution.

-- The storage freezer must not be of the frost-free variety.
+- The storage freezer must not be of the frost-free variety ("no-frost freezer").
 This cycle between freezing and thawing (to reduce frost-build-up), which is exactly what should be avoided.
 For the same reason, antibody vials should be placed in an area of the freezer that has minimal temperature fluctuations, for instance towards the back rather than on a door shelf.

 - Aliquot the antibody and store frozen (-20°C to -80°C).
 Avoid very small aliquots (below 10 µl) and use the smallest storage vial or tube possible.
 The smaller the aliquot, the more the stock concentration is affected by evaporation and adsorption of the antibody to the surface of the storage vial or tube.
 Adsorption of the antibody to the surface leads to a substantial loss of activity.